Pheeeeenom/KeBlowFusePatchGenerator/README.md

 ### Firstly, I'm not your fucking mom.
 Use this responsibly.

 ### Enter the info as expected by the application.
-There isn't error checking for the drop down menu's.
+There isn't error checking for the drop down menus.
 Don't be fucking stupid and try and click JTAG on image type and select Trinity motherboard.

 ### Once you get your patches file, replace it in 17559/bin of XeBuild.
 Rebuild your nand then run the .xex in the KeBlowFuses folder.
 You need the Media folder in the same directory as the xex.